Emp318/Maths/Use the Language of Algebra.md

 A prime number is a counting number greater than 1 whose only factors are 1 and the number itself.
 The prime numbers less than $20$ are $2$, $3$, $5$, $7$, $11$, $13$, $17$, and $19$.

 A composite number is a counting number greater than $1$ that is not prime.
 A composite number has factors either than $1$ and itself.
+# Prime Factorization
+The prime factorization of a number is the product of prime numbers that equals the number.
+These prime numbers are called prime factors.
+# Finding the prime Factorization of a Composite number
+- Find two factors whose product is the given number and use these number to create two branches
+- If a factor is prime, that branch is complete.
+Circle the prime, like a leaf on the tree.
+- If a factor is not prime, write it as the product of two factors and continue the process.
+- Write the composite number as the product of all the circled primes.
+# Least Common Multiple
+The Least common multiple (LCM) of two numbers is the smallest number that is a multiple of both numbers.